 As a pregnant woman who was scared and alone, it was a relief to find out I had so many choices.
 Choosing adoption is a personal decision for everyone.
 For me, the benefits of open adoption were obvious.
-It means I’m not spending my life wondering if my child is safe, and if I had made the right choice.
+It means I’m not spending my life wondering if my child is safe and if I’d made the right choice.
 Open adoption was the right choice for my daughter and me.
-Now we both have a chance to explore our dreams and take control of our futures.”
+Now we both can explore our dreams and take control of our futures.”

 If you’re considering adoption, call or text 1-800-923-6784 to find out about all of the options available to you.
 Let Lifetime Adoption’s supportive, knowledgeable, and caring Adoption Coordinators assist you in creating a bright future for your baby and yourself.